cf73/humanity/content/collections/documentaries/reverence-for-life-albert-schweitzer.md

     content:
       -
         type: text
         text: '"You''re right.
 Maybe I am in the wrong century."
-Albert Schweitzer ponders in the midst of this biopic. ' -
+Albert Schweitzer ponders in the midst of this biopic.
+Ah, no, Dr. Schweiter, I would reply, it is the century that is listening to the wrong voices. '
-    type: paragraph
-    content:
   -
-        type: text
-        text: 'Ah, no, Dr. Schweiter, I would reply, it is the century that is listening to the wrong voices. ' -
     type: paragraph
     content: